-THE ARTHUR C. ĞANNETT AWARD IN CHRISTIAN EDUCATION.
+THE ARTHUR C. GANNETT AWARD IN CHRISTIAN EDUCATION.
 An annual award of \$25.00 is given by Dr. and Mrs. Alden A. Gannett in loving memory of Mr. and Mrs. Arthur C. Gannett, parents of Dr. Gannett, to the student in the Seminary who does the best work for the year in the Department of Christian Education.
 THE FACULTY AWARD.
-An annual award of \$25.00 is given by the faculty of Dallas Theological Seminary to the outstanding student in the graduating class.
+An annual award of \$25.00 is given by the faculty of Dallas Theological Seminary to the student in the graduating class who in the judgment of the faculty because of his well-balanced Christian character, scholarship, and spiritual leadership best embodies and portrays the ideals of Dallas Theological Seminary.